 Tres Leches Cake

 We added whipped cream and fruit to a classic tres leches cake recipe to make it undeniably delicious.
-You can use any fruit in season, alone or a combination.
-Now there's no need to visit a Mexican restaurant when you're craving a great tres leches cake recipe.
-Tres leches cake gets its name, which means "three milks" cake, because it's soaked in three different types of milk.
+You can use any fruit in season, alone or in combination.
+This luscious dessert is named "tres leches" -- "three milks" -- because it's soaked in three different types of milk.

 - Total Time:

 - Servings: 12

 Source: Everyday Food, June 2010

 - 1/2 cup (1 stick) butter, melted and cooled, plus more for baking dish